pmkhoa/khoapham.me/content/blog/first-hugo-theme.md

 tags: [Motivation, Golang, Hugo, Design]
 ---

-When I started to get back to blogging again, I felt my personal blog website which was built using [Middleman](https://middlemanapp.com) take a little long to compile.
-As a revolution of redesigning my blog, I also wanted to compile it faster, therefore, I chose [Hugo](http://gohugo.io) <!--more-->as a new static site generator for my new blog.
+When I started to get back to blogging again, I felt my website took a little long to compile.
+As a revolution of redesigning my blog, I want to switch my blog platform<!--more--> , which was built using [Middleman](http://middlemanapp.com), to something faster, therefore, I chose [Hugo](http://gohugo.io) as a new static site generator for my new blog.
 I'm really pleased with the transition so far.
 It just blazingly fast, and it makes everything from writing to deployment easier for me.